 That little conversation restored my faith in mankind.
-However, nothing will ever replace the support structure of the family nor that sense of community I had growing up in Tasmania (where my mother and two of my five sisters live), but one can live in hope.
+However, nothing will ever replace the support structure of the family nor that sense of community I had growing up in Tasmania (where my mother and two of my five sisters have returned), but one can live in hope.

 It’s all about small steps.
-Hell, maybe it’s time to explore the idea of having a communal “apartment block party” and invite all the residents to drink up at trough of life!
+Hell, maybe it’s time to explore the idea of having a communal “apartment block party” and invite all the residents to drink from the trough of life!
 So if you see me in the street, say hello!

 What are you loving this week?
 Would love you to share with me.
 Ever stylishly yours …